Why wooden tees fail on hitting mats.

 What golfers do instead

 Most mats ship with a rubber tee holder (small flexible cone, glued or socket-mounted).
 It works at one height, mashes flat after a season, and damages the mat where it sits.
-The Better Golf Tee solves this by sitting on the surface with no penetration required.
+The Better Golf Tee solves this with a flat foot and soft self-sealing anchor spikes: it grips without the permanent holes a steel anchor leaves.